 Your first time DWI is most likely going to be considered a misdemeanor but it could be escalated to a felony depending on the circumstances of your arrest.
 If your blood alcohol concentration (BAC) level was significantly higher than 0.08% at the time of your detainment, or if you harm someone in an accident caused by your intoxication, it can be considered an extreme DWI, which is a felony.
 You could be facing even higher fines and a year or more in jail, as defined by felony legal statutes, for a first time conviction.

 After many DWI arrests in Texas, the alleged offender will be granted less than a month to take action and challenge the charges.
 You cannot afford to hesitate when so much is hanging in the balance.
 Be quick but not hasty and contact my firm.
-One of my Plano and Collin County DWI lawyers can review your case for free and tell you what should happen next.
+One of my Plano and Collin County DWI or DUI lawyers can review your case for free and tell you what should happen next.